-Card stock is single-ply and has a large array of properties.
+Card stock is single-ply and has many properties.
 The orientation of paper fibers, moisture content, thickness, and texture can all affect printing on card stock.
+See Print material specifications for information on the preferred weight for the grain direction of print materials.